 Plexiglass vs glass soundproofing, which is better?
-This question creates dilemma especially when you are in the planning stage.
+This question creates a dilemma, especially when you are in the planning stage.
 In this post, I will share with you the difference between these materials.
 I hope this helps.

-Choosing what soundproofing material, you should be using for your project is difficult sometimes.
-This challenge usually arises especially when you have no idea the materials’ capacity and characteristics.
+Choosing which soundproofing material you should be using for your project is sometimes difficult.
+This challenge usually arises especially when you have no idea of the materials’ capacity and characteristics.

 When it comes to soundproofing windows, there are a number of materials you can choose from.
-Two of the most chosen materials though are the plexiglass and glass soundproofing.
+Quite often you’ll see people use plexiglass for soundproofing, as well as regular glass panels.

-However, choosing one of the materials can be more challenging than choosing what materials should be used.
+However, choosing one of the materials can be challenging.
 This happened to me before, I wonder, plexiglass vs glass, which is better for soundproofing?

-Well, technically, these two materials are both designed for soundproofing.
-But, certainly, one is better than the other depending on the purpose of the project.
+Well, technically, neither of these two materials are designed for soundproofing.
+But, certainly, they can both help with soundproofing, and one may be better than the other, depending on the purpose of the project.

-The good thing about plexiglass, however, is its affordability.
-This means that you can easily apply layers if you need it.
+Another important factor is affordability.
+Since plexiglass is inexpensive, that means that you can easily apply multiple layers if you need it.